Mabelle Arole Fellowship 2015-2016

 The year begins with a 1-month course on community-based primary health care that starts in mid-June, with about 20 participants from around the world in the fields of public health, medicine and social sciences who want to experience CRHP's community-based approach to health and development in practice.
 The interactive curriculum includes focused discussions, field visits, group work and presentations on topics in the field of community-based health and development.
 For more information can be found on the CRHP/Jamkhed website.
 There is a good reference library on health and development.

 The fellow will live and work on the CRHP compound, which includes the hospital, administration offices, training institute, and staff housing.
 Lodging is simple and basic (single or double room with a private or shared bathroom with Western-style toilet).
 There is a mess hall, which provides typical Indian meals.
-The fellow will stay in India for almost one year, at Jamkhed for 10 months and the opportunity to travel for one month (with the approval of Shobha or Ravi Arole).
+The fellow will stay in India for almost one year, at Jamkhed for 10 months and the opportunity to travel for one month (with the approval of Ravi Arole).
 The fellow will be paid a stipend of $8000 in quarterly payments.
 This covers housing, living expenses, and travel, including airfare to and from India.

 In order to adapt to living at CRHP, you should be flexible, open, able to adapt appropriately to other cultures (including food), and interested in learning from others, especially village people.
 The Fellowship lasts until approximately early May 2015; the exact date is at the discretion of the Fellow.